orionesolutionsdev/bolna/README.md

 3. `ngrok`: for tunneling.
 One will need to add the `authtoken` to `ngrok-config.yml`
 4. `redis`: for persisting agents & prompt data

-Running `docker-compose up --build` will use the `.env` as the environment file.
+Use docker to build the images using `.env` file as the environment file and run them locally
+1. `docker-compose build --no-cache`: rebuild images
+2. `docker-compose up`: run the build images

 Once the docker containers are up, you can now start to create your agents and instruct them to initiate calls.